Vg2060/jobportal_fs/README.md

 # jobportal_fs
-A platform to integrate
+A platform to integrate Admin(head of company) + HR + Job applicant
----Admin(head of company)
----HR
----Job applicant